roryogorman/Crafts-by-Ainhoa/README.md

 ***

 ## Features
-- The site is designed to be responsive on all devices - mobile phones, tablets, desktops, etc.
+- The site is designed to be responsive on all devices - mobile phones, tablets & Desktops.

 ### Structure of Website
 The website consists of three interlinked pages, outlined below: